olegromanchuk/hotelito/README.md

 Shared code is located in `internal` and `pkg` directories.

+### Adding new variabled to .env file
+If you need to add new variables to .env file, you need to add them only to the .env
+`sync_environmental_vars.sh` will sync .env file => environmental_vars.json.
+It is not needed to update environmental_vars.json manually.

 ### Local testing standalone on localhost
 ```
 go build -o cmd/hotelito/hotelito cmd/hotelito/main.go